Everything you need for the week!

-Gummy bears are the only thing missing in this picture.
-I have to pick those up last minute because my whole family is addicted to gummy bears.
+(Gummy bears are the only thing missing in this picture.
+Of course, I have to pick those up last minute because my whole family is addicted to gummy bears.)

-I know some mommies/teachers love teaching their children but It takes a lot of time to come up with ideas and to stay on topic all week.
+Now I know some mommies/teachers love teaching their children but It takes a lot of time to come up with ideas and to stay on topic all week.
 So I’m going to share my first week of school ideas.
-Let me know if I go over board.
-Also check out my post here to see what I have in all my learning centers.

 I have categorize each subject and put everything I taught all week in that category.
-You can pick and choose the things you would like to try.
+But you can pick and choose the things you would like to try.
 Have fun!

 Welcome to School with Teddy Bears: ages 2-5